sendgrid/docs/source/Classroom/Deliver/Sender_Authentication/spf_records_explained.md

 Sender Policy Framework (SPF) is an open standard aimed at preventing sender address forgery.
 This article describes how SPF is configured for use with SendGrid.

-##SPF and Whitelabel
+##SPF and sender authentication

-As part of the whitelabel process you must create a subdomain (such as _email.yourdomain.com_) which is used for click and open tracking as well as in the Return-Path email header.
-SPF uses the domain value in the Return-Path header for the DNS lookup to determine the permitted senders for the domain.

 If you have an SPF record set for your domain (i.e. yourdomain_.com_) already, you must add a unique alphanumeric string before the _all_ mechanism of this record in order to authenticate mailings through your SendGrid account.
-If you do not have an existing SPF record for your domain, you must create a TXT record with the value provided to you during the whitelabel creation process.
+If you do not have an existing SPF record for your domain, you must create a TXT record with the value provided to you during the domain authentication creation process.
 Each SendGrid account gets a unique SPF TXT record to authenticate their outbound mailings.
 An example of such a record is:

 >v=spf1 include:u123456.wl.sendgrid.net -all